 Price Drivers and Indicators for the US30

 Although the US30 is often referred to in the media as an indicator for the U.S. economy at large, historical data doesn’t back up the belief that the fund has predictive powers.
-However, it does span all industries, other than utilities and transportation, which makes it a broad representation of the leading companies across the United States.
+However, it does span all industries, other than utilities, which makes it a broad representation of the leading companies across the United States.

-The companies with the greatest influence on this fund are 3M, Boeing, Chevron, Goldman Sachs, United Technologies, and Visa.
-By tracking quarterly reports and other news from these businesses, traders can keep tabs on the potential price movements of the US30 index.
+Companies with the greatest influence on this index include 3M, Boeing, Chevron, Goldman Sachs, Home Depot, Apple, United Technologies, and Visa.
+By tracking quarterly reports and other news from these businesses, traders can keep tabs on the potential price movements of the US30.
 In general, experts also recommend watching the 200-day moving average as a reliable indicator of whether to take a bullish or bearish view of the index.

 Costs to Consider with CFD Trading